 Intellectual Property at WMU

 A description of the process for disclosure of inventions and creations (intellectual property-IP) to WMU and the process for analysis of the IP for patentability and commercial potential.
-What is done in Technology and Innovation Advancement (TIA) and is needed from the inventors/creators to evaluate the IP.
+What is done in Technology and Commercialization and what is needed from the inventors/creators to evaluate the IP.

 Commercialization of Intellectual Property at WMU

-After the patent process has been initiated and/or completed, faculty inventions are provided support by the Technology and Innovation Advancement (TIA) office and OVPR.
+After the patent process has been initiated and/or completed, faculty inventions are provided support by the Technology and Commercialization in ORI.
 The types of support available are described and the impact of this support on commercialization of the tech is presented.

 FastLane, Research.gov, eRA Commons and Workspace are some examples of online systems for proposal preparation, submissions, status information, revisions, award and reporting functions.
 Learn how to get access to these systems and how to navigate around them.